SAP-samples/teched2025-IN165/exercises/ex0/README.md

 ## Participant Number

-When you run through the exercise steps, you need to ensure that you use your participant number that runs from 01 - 40.
+When you run through the exercise steps, you need to ensure that you use your <b>participant number</b> that runs from <b> 01 - 40 </b>.

 Ensure you know the right number and use it.
 You can find the participant number on your table.